OfficeDev/office-scripts-docs/docs/resources/vba-differences.md

 ## Security

 VBA macros have the same security clearance as Excel.
 This gives them full access to your desktop.
 Office Scripts only have access to the workbook, not the machine hosting the workbook.
-Additionally, no JavaScript authentication tokens can be shared with scripts, so scripts can never authenticate with an external service.
+Additionally, no JavaScript authentication tokens can be shared with scripts.
+This means the script has neither the tokens of the signed-in user nor are there any API capabilities for signing in to an external service, so they are unable to use existing tokens to make external calls on behalf of the user.

 Admins have three options for VBA macros: allow all macros on the tenant, allow no macros on the tenant, or allow only macros with signed certificates.
 This lack of granularity makes it hard to isolate a single bad actor.
 Currently, Office Scripts are either on or off for a tenant.
 However, we are working to give admins more control over individual scripts and script creators.